Skip to main content

 }`;

-In the above example, we have exported a GraphQL query in the GeneralInformation.js component file.
-During the request time, EverShop will consolidate all the queries from all the components and execute them in a single request.
-The result of the GraphQL query will be passed to the React component as a prop.
+In the example above, we export a GraphQL query in the GeneralInformation.js component file.
+During the request time, EverShop consolidates all queries from all components and executes them in a single request.
+The result of the GraphQL query is passed to the React component as a prop.

-The query will be executed on the server during the request time.
-The query will be executed only if the component is rendered on the server.
+The query is executed on the server during the request time.
+It will only be executed if the component is rendered on the server.

-The graphQL query will be strimmed from the component file and will be executed on the server.
-The result of the query will be passed to the component as a prop.
+The GraphQL query is extracted from the component file and executed on the server.
+The result of the query is then passed to the component as a prop.

-Since the build process will use Regex to parse for the query, collect and remove them from the component file, you have to make sure the the export statement must follow the below format:
+Since the build process uses Regex to parse, collect, and remove queries from the component file, you must ensure the export statement follows the format below:

 export const query = `<Your GraphQL query>`;

-Sometime you need to pass some arguments to the GraphQL query.
-For example, you want to fetch the product details for a specific product.
-In this case, you need to pass the product id to the GraphQL query.
-To do this, you can use the getContextValue function.
-The getContextValue function will return the value of the context key that you pass to it.
+Sometimes, you need to pass arguments to the GraphQL query.
+For example, to fetch product details for a specific product, you need to pass the product ID to the GraphQL query.
+To do this, use the getContextValue function.
+This function returns the value of the context key you pass to it.

 modules/catalog/pages/productView/GeneralInformation.jsx